 Make it a fun and meaningful adventure by doing your own "volunteer vacay" with an opportunity like Outrigger's Malama Hawaii Experience, which lets guests get a 3rd night free or volunteer with Sustainable Coastlines Hawaii.
-Check out other art at Outrigger resorts like Love & Aloha or the Goddess of the Sea, or the varied exhibits at The Bishop Museum (where Ethan had a prior installation, The Plastic-free Pipeline).
+Check out the Goddess of the Sea or the varied exhibits at The Bishop Museum (where Ethan had a prior installation, The Plastic-free Pipeline).
 Book your stay for an art (and activism) filled vacation soon!

 If you crave a more immersive and intimate experience with the world's oceans, only an adventure that sprinkles your soul with salt water will do.
 There's always something happening on the world's most iconic beaches.